airbytehq/airbyte/airbyte-integrations/connectors/source-gainsight-px/README.md

 To build using Gradle, from the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-gainsight:build
+./gradlew :airbyte-integrations:connectors:source-gainsight-px:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/gainsight) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_gainsight/spec.yaml` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/gainsight-px) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_gainsight_px/spec.yaml` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source gainsight test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source gainsight-px test creds` and place them into `secrets/config.json`.

 ### Locally running the connector docker image